OREGON SCHOOL BOND GUARANTY PROGRAM

 (a) "OST" means the Office of the State Treasurer.

 (b) The "Act" means the Oregon School Bond Guaranty Act set forth in ORS 328.321 to 328.356.

 (c) "Authorized District Official" means the chairperson of the board, the superintendent, president, or business administrator for the School District, or other designee of the board.

 (2) Request for Certificate of Qualification to Participate in Guaranty Program.
 School Districts may request a Certificate of Qualification at any time during the year by filing a Request for Certificate of Qualification.
-Such requests, however, must be submitted no less than three weeks prior to sale of the bonds for which the guaranty, if granted, will apply.
+Such requests, however, must be submitted no less than 15 business days prior to sale of the bonds for which the guaranty, if granted, will apply.
 Requests, and all other written communications pursuant to the Guaranty Program, shall be submitted to OST as provided in OAR 170-055-0001(4), and shall include: